FrederickTheGr8/DECO1800-TeamRocketWebsite/README.md

 # TeamRocketWebsite

-Who's that animal trivia game
+What's that animal trivia game

 Select a random animal from the dataset and fetch its image.
 User has to guess out of three answers which one is correct.